-The CEE department has approximately 450 undergraduates, 100 graduate students, 25 faculty, and 8 staff.
+As of 2021, the CEE department has 522 undergraduates, 37 MS students, 30 PhD students, 24 faculty, and 8 staff.
 They’re all fantastic.
-Since becoming Chair, CEE has moved into a new $76 million building, received approval for new programs, hired eight new faculty at all levels, had a successful accreditation visit and grew research expenditures several fold.
+Since 2012, CEE has moved into a new $76 million building, received approval for new programs, hired eight new faculty at all levels, had a successful accreditation visit and grew research expenditures several fold.

 His textbook, co-authored with H-Y. Fang, entitled “Introductory Geotechnical Engineering: An Environmental Perspective” was released in 2006 and he has approximately 100 publications in various journals, book chapters, conference proceedings and technical reports.